ctrl+c. Claude remembers what you’re working on, your preferences, and what it was doing across all your projects.

 Logging

 The plugin logs activity to~/.honcho/ and to Claude Code’s verbose mode, so you can see exactly how Honcho is being used — what context is loaded at session start, what messages are saved, and what context is injected into Claude’s prompts.
-Set HONCHO_LOGGING to false to disable file logging.
+Set logging to false in your config (or HONCHO_LOGGING=false) to disable file logging.

 MCP Tools